Vedbhanushali/SUPREME_DSA/19_Graphs/README.md

 # Graphs

-it is datastructer made up of nodes and edges
+It is datastructer made up of nodes and edges

 - nodes - to store data
 - edges - to connect nodes